When a California teen received a flirty Snapchat message, he eagerly went along with it.

 It works better than the lock I had on my diary as a kid.

-Yet as with any popular app, scammers love Snapchat.
+Yet as with any popular app, cybercriminals, hackers, and scammers love Snapchat.

 Whether you’re a Snapchat user or a concerned parent of a user, keeping up with the latest Snapchat scams can help you protect against them.
 Below are a few of the most popular.

 - Impersonation Scams or A “Friend in Need” Deceptions

 - Snapchat Premium Account Scams